aspose-psd/Aspose.PSD-API-References/english/net/aspose.psd/graphics/fillpie/_index.md

 ---
-title: FillPie
+title: Graphics.FillPie
 second_title: Aspose.PSD for .NET API Reference
-description:
+description: Graphics method.
+Fills the interior of a pie section defined by an ellipse specified by a RectangleF structure and two radial lines
 type: docs
 weight: 370
 url: /net/aspose.psd/graphics/fillpie/
 ---
-## Graphics.FillPie method (1 of 4)
+{{< psd/tize >}}
+## FillPie(Brush, Rectangle, float, float) {#fillpie}

-Fills the interior of a pie section defined by an ellipse specified by a [`RectangleF`](../../rectanglef) structure and two radial lines.
+Fills the interior of a pie section defined by an ellipse specified by a [`RectangleF`](../../rectanglef/) structure and two radial lines.

 ```csharp
 public void FillPie(Brush brush, Rectangle rect, float startAngle, float sweepAngle)